๐Ÿ’ŽCrystallography

 4. Compare single crystal and powder diffraction in terms of information content, sample requirements, and typical applications.
 When would you choose one over the other?

-5. An FRQ asks you to explain the "phase problem" in crystallography.
-Using your understanding of structure factors and Fourier transforms, describe why we cannot directly determine crystal structures from measured intensities alone.
+5. Using your understanding of structure factors and Fourier transforms, explain why we cannot directly determine crystal structures from measured intensities alone.